 Overview

-BetterHelp is one of the most accessible and convenient online therapy platforms we’ve tried, making it a potentially great choice for those who are new to therapy.
-It offers flexible ways to connect with your therapist, whether through video, phone, or live chat, along with extra resources like group webinars on topics like anxiety, stress, and depression.
+BetterHelp is one of the most accessible and convenient online therapy platforms we’ve tried.
+It offers flexible ways to connect with your therapist, whether through video, phone, or live chat, along with extra resources like group webinars on topics such as anxiety, stress, and depression.
 BetterHelp is available to anyone 18 and older, both in the U.S. and internationally, with costs ranging from $280 to $400 per month.

-BetterHelp’s subscription includes one live, 30- or 45-minute session per week (via video, phone, or chat), unlimited messaging with your therapist, journaling tools, and group webinars.
-While some of our team initially had difficulty finding the right therapist match, the platform’s easy therapist-switching process allowed us to connect with therapists who truly fit our needs—plus, each time one of our testers requested a new therapist, a new match was offered quickly and seamlessly.
+BetterHelp’s subscription includes one live, 30- or 45-minute session per week (via video, phone, or chat), plus asynchronous messaging with your therapist, journaling tools, and group webinars.
+While some of our team initially had difficulty finding the right therapist match, the platform’s easy therapist-switching process allowed us to connect with therapists who truly fit our needs.

 If you can find a great therapist fit, BetterHelp’s user-friendly platform makes it easier than ever to prioritize your mental health.